 If You Don’t Live in Illinois, Why Should You Care?

-If you live in Illinois and you are thinking about divorce, are in the middle of a divorce, or even if you have to modify an old divorce judgment, the recent changes in Illinois family law will directly affect your case.
+If you live in Illinois and you’re going through a divorce, or you have to modify an old divorce judgment, these changes to Illinois custody law will directly affect your case.
 But, what if you don’t live in Illinois?

 #2: Illinois is not the first state to have eliminated custody, and it probably won’t be the last to do so.
-If the idea of dividing up “parental responsibilities” takes hold in other states, it won’t be long until “custody” will go the way of the Dodo Bird.
+If the idea of dividing up “parental responsibilities” takes hold in other states, it won’t be long until “custody” in every state goes the way of the Dodo Bird.

-What’s the Problem With Custody?
+What’s Wrong With Custody?

 The real problem with custody is that the word itself has become a lightning rod for fights between divorcing parents.

 Moms feel like they have to have custody because they are moms!
 They have also been the ones who have usually been primarily responsible for taking care of their children since the kids were born.
 Naturally, they want custody of their kids in the future as well.

 Dads, on the other hand, love their kids too.
 Even if they were not their kids’ primary caretaker, they feel like, they’ll lose their kids if they don’t get custody of them in their divorce.
 They fight for custody so they can remain a part of their children’s lives.

 By eliminating “custody” courts have eliminated the “winner take all” mentality that normally accompanies a contested custody battle.
 Instead of one parent either “winning” sole custody or losing it, parents can now split decision making authority in a way that allows both of them to “win.”
 If they can do that, and avoid a long drawn-out court battle, not only will the parents win, but so will their kids!